svangordon/atlas-v2/_episodes/02-atlas-statistics.md

 Now that we have statistics for a single year, let's get statistics for the entire Atlas V2 collection.
 We will map over the `atlasV2Collection`, converting each image into a feature.
 We can then export that collection, or use it to plot time series charts.

 First, we need to create a function that gets an image's class counts.
 This will take a collection of classified images and a conversion factor to use to convert pixel counts to areas.
+The function will also take a geometry to perform the reduction over.
+If no geometry is provided, this value will be `undefined`, and thus will default to the footprint of the images.
 ~~~
-function getCollectionAreas(imageCollection, conversionFactor) {
+function getCollectionAreas(imageCollection, conversionFactor, reductionGeometry) {
   imageCollection = ee.ImageCollection(imageCollection)
   var areaCollection = imageCollection.map(function(image) {
 ~~~